 He said: “After this I saw in the night visions: a fourth beast, dreadful and terrible, and exceedingly strong.
 It had great iron teeth.
 It devoured and broke in pieces, and stamped the residue with its feet.
 And it was different from all the beasts that were before it.
 It had ten horns (Daniel 7:7).
 And Daniel explains: The fourth beast shall be the fourth kingdom on the earth, which will be different from all kingdoms.
 It will devour the whole earth and shall tread it down and break it into pieces” (Daniel 7:23).

-We pray daily that Hashem will bring about the Messianic era, the time when Messiah will come to reign.
-The Temple will be rebuilt.
+We pray that the Lord, Adonai., will bring about the Messianic era, the time when Messiah will come to reign.
 The need for this new era is visible in the disasters, the wars and the grave need and pain which exist in the world.
 And it is visible in that the exile of Jews around the world has not ended yet.
-May Hashem fulfill His promises of using His angels to bring all Jews back to Jerusalem soon.
+May Adonai fulfill His promises of using His angels to bring all Jews back to Jerusalem soon.
 And that Jerusalem and the Temple may be rebuilt speedily in our days.
-Amen.
+Especially if that means the Body of Messiah.

 The builders are under the expert leadership of Betzal’el and Oholi’av.
-Their names express great meanings: In the shadow of Hashem, and: The Tent of Hashem.
+Their names express great meanings: In the shadow of Adonai, and: The Tent of Adonai.
 Both express their dependence on G-d’s protection.
-It is for that reason that Hashem says that they possess wisdom (chochmah), insight (bina, or: t’vunah) and knowledge (da’at).
+It is for that reason that the Lord says that they possess wisdom (chochmah), insight (bina, or: t’vunah) and knowledge (da’at).
 Someone who is wise knows he or she needs G-d’s protection and His words of righteousness, instead of self-protection and self-righteousness.

 Wisdom shows itself as humble but not to be toyed with, soft but not to be trampled, able to listen but not to false accusations and wrong judgments, able to comfort but only the victims and not the perpetrators, able to make distinction between right and wrong, between truth and lie.
 May we become wise like Betzal’el and Moses.